dstodev/palworld-server/README.md

 Try this if an update cuases your world or characters to reset.

+## Restart server

+To restart the server:
+`./script/stop-server.sh --restart`

+You may schedule automatic restarts using e.g. a cron job.
+See `./script/stop-server.sh` for details.

 ## Other commands

 - Rebuild Docker image (useful for updating server files):